Hello

 How life got a bit wild

 In March 2020, I was six months into a doctorate programme (which I started when my youngest little one was just two weeks old – wild, I know).
 Then, as we all remember, the global pandemic hit.
-I was shocked – and honestly, infuriated – by some of the advice being shared about building resilience during extreme challenges.
+I was shocked by some of the advice being shared about building resilience during extreme challenges.
 As someone who had spent over a decade researching resilience and working as a Chartered Psychologist, I knew this well-meaning advice could actually be harmful.

 Determined to offer something better – evidence-based, practical strategies for navigating uncertainty – I launched the Mindset Matters newsletter on LinkedIn.
 I had no idea it would resonate so deeply and grow so quickly.
 It was clear that, in those chaotic times, people were searching for exactly what I hoped to offer: hope, a sense of control amidst the chaos, and real-life advice for tackling life’s big and small challenges.